MingyuYang-Yale/BENG469/Assignment3/README.md

 names(clonal_abundance_boot_CI) <-names(clonal_abundance)
 ```
 ```
-#Now that we have a set of clones that we believe reproducibily have at least 10 cells, we remove cells and variants that are no longer represented at sufficient coverage.
+#Now that we have a set of clones that we believe reproducibily have at least 10 cells
+#we remove cells and variants that are no longer represented at sufficient coverage.

 clone_filtered_NGTs <- setNames(lapply(names(clonal_abundance_boot_CI),function(sample_to_test){

   # Determine if there are any clones left to process